A look at fun Japanese Maps

 Tokyo Maps vs Kyoto Maps

-I would say overall, I picked up more creative maps in Kyoto vs while I was in Tokyo.
 I was always on the look out for more fun maps like the ones I found in Kyoto, but the Tokyo maps were more functional then artistic.
-Maybe I wasn’t looking in the right spots.
-But I would say depending on the culture, it makes sense that Tokyo would have more functional maps then Kyoto does which has a rich history filled with legends and art.
+But I would say depending on the culture and location, it makes sense that Tokyo would have more functional maps then Kyoto does which has a rich history filled with legends and art.

 Maps as art, not just functionality